trubyroid/replicant-test/README.md

 Clone repo and enter "python3 main.py" to go through the test.

-In this project I studyed PyTest and Sphinx
+In this project I studyed PyTest and Sphinx.
+You will find tests in /tests and documentation in /docs/builded/html/index.html